tukkek/minerpg/README.md

 ## Dependencies

-These mods are required for minetest_rpg to work.
+These mods are required for MineRPG to work.
 They will automatically be loaded in the correct order after you install and enable them:

 * mobs_redo https://github.com/tenplus1/mobs_redo
 * mobs_monster https://github.com/tenplus1/mobs_monster

 Of course, the base Minetest game (or stand-alone server) also needs to be installed, which can be done through your package manager or for free via the official website at http://minetest.net/

-Optional dependencies which minetest_rpg benefits from:
+Optional dependencies which MineRPG benefits from:

 * craftguide https://github.com/minetest-mods/craftguide/